masonproffitt/uproot-tutorial/_episodes/03-trees.md

 questions:
 - "How do I access a TTree?"
 - "How can I tell what branches are in a TTree?"
-- "How do I read the data in a TTree?"
+- "How do I read the data from a TTree?"
 objectives:
 - "First objective.
 (FIXME)"
 keypoints: